 "It was my objective to set about reconstructing a car capable of not only replicating the 1954 achievements, but also a car that embraced the spirit and style of the original vehicle (no modern tricks).
 So I sought professional help from the best Healey competition experts that I could find and put the project in the hands of Jeremy Welch" Says Martyn Corfield.

 Martyn made contact with us at Longstone Classic Tyres as he required a classic tyre that would be able to cope with constant high speeds and loads, luckily Martyn was going down the same route as Healey originally did and utilised 16" wheels instead of the Austin Healys 15" factory fit wheels.

 This would give the car a higher theoretical top speed due to the tyres having a larger overall diameter.
-We decided that the best tyre to use would be the Michelin 600WR16 Pilote X. A "w" speed rated (168mph) radially constructed tyre with the looks and shape of a '50's cross ply racing Englebert tyre.
+We decided that the best tyre to use would be the Michelin 6.00 R 16 Michelin Pilote X. A "W" speed rated (168mph) radially constructed tyre with the looks and shape of a '50's cross-ply racing Englebert tyre.
 Michelin, to their credit, were more than happy to test a tyre to destruction to find its true limits which were far beyond that which the Endurance Healey was aiming for!
-The technical department at Clermont Ferrand were also able to simulate the loads that the car would generate at the Millbrook testing ground so were able to offer accurate tyre pressure recommendations.
+The technical department at Clermont Ferrand was also able to simulate the loads that the car would generate at the Millbrook testing ground so we are able to offer accurate tyre pressure recommendations.